How to Plan your Tanzania Safari

 Choosing a Tour Operator

 Choosing where and who you travel with can be a daunting decision that can shape your entire adventure.
 Thanks to social media, more affordable flights, and new airline routes, places that were once considered remote have become effortless to visit.
 Now more than ever, responsible travel is essential.
 Whether you’re traveling solo, with family, or friends, choosing to travel in an organized group with a responsible tour operator is one of the most rewarding ways to explore.
-Finding an operator who shares your personal values takes the pressure off planning and researching the trip on your own, especially when it comes to making responsible travel decisions.
+Finding an operator who shares your personal values takes the pressure off planning and researching the trip on your own, especially you to make responsible travel decisions.

 It’s quite feasible to visit the parks with your own vehicle, without going through a safari operator.
 However, unless you’re based in Tanzania or are particularly experienced at bush driving and self-sufficient for spares and repairs, the cost savings will be offset by the ease of having someone else handle the logistics.
 For most parks and reserves, you’ll need a 4WD.
 There’s a US$47.20 per day vehicle fee for foreign-registered vehicles (Tsh23,600 for locally registered vehicles).
 Guides are not required, except as noted in the individual park entries.
 However, taking one can help you find your way, and to locate the best wildlife areas.

 Without a doubt, Tanzania’s greatest wildlife attraction is the annual Wildebeest Migration, which sees almost two million wildebeest and zebra follow seasonal rains across the Serengeti-Mara Ecosystem each year.
 Tanzania hosts the lion’s share of the Migration – two main events take place in the Serengeti:

 1. The mass calving season when almost a quarter of a million babies are born in the southern Serengeti.